astrodiegog/cholla_lya_scripts/README.md

 3. `$OPTDEPTHLOW` - lower effective optical depth range for most optically thin regime
 4. `$OPTDEPTHUPP` - upper effective optical depth range for most optically thick regime

 The `-v` flag tells the script to be verbose thorughout the calculation.
-We expect the skewer file to have the forma `nOutput_skewers.h5` where `nOutput` is the output number from the Cholla outputs.
+We expect the skewer file to have the format `nOutput_skewers.h5` where `nOutput` is the output number from the Cholla outputs.
 From this Python script, we produce an HDF5 file `nOutput_fluxpowerspectrum_optdepthbin.h5` placed in the parent directory of the directory the skewer file resides in.
 This file has the general structure

 ```bash
 nOutput_fluxpowerspectrum_optdepthbin.h5